 Liquidity risk is the risk that the Company will encounter difficulty in satisfying financial obligations as they become due.
 The Company manages its liquidity risk by forecasting cash flows required by operations and anticipated investing and financing activities.
-At December 31, 2022, the Company had cash in the amount of \$208,715 (December 31, 2021 - \$364,784) in order to meet short-term business requirements.

-At December 31, 2022, the Company had current liabilities of \$364,646 (December 31, 2021 - \$277,245).
+At December 31, 2023, the Company had cash in the amount of \$59,221 (December 31, 2022 - \$208,715) in order to meet short-term business requirements.
+At December 31, 2023, the Company had current liabilities of 740,896 (December 31, 2022 - \$364,646).
 Accounts payable have contractual maturities of approximately 30 to 90 days, or are due on demand and are subject to normal trade terms.
+The company requires additional financing to fund its current obligations.